 When a boating accident has occurred, the United States Coast Guard requires operators of all watercraft defined as vessels to make an official report.
 The Coast Guard defines the term “vessel” as any watercraft or artificial contrivance used, or capable of being used, as a means of transportation on the water, including airboats, auxiliary sailboats, cabin motorboats, canoes, houseboats, inflatable boats, kayaks, open motorboats, personal watercraft, pontoon boats, rafts, rowboats, and sailboats.

-- A fatality that occurs within 24 hours of the accident
+- Any death that occurs within 24 hours

 Determining Liability in a Boat Collision